AokiOfficial/Terms-and-Policy/Privacy Policy.md

 I do not ask for your personal information, nor any function apparent in my service collect these types of information.
 Payment information for further functions of the service (if such feature of my service will ever be implemented) will be handled by Discord, Inc., this service does not store your payment information.

 Upon any of the execution of any function made available to you of the service, it will collect your Discord User ID.
-The service also have access to your presence as a Discord Server Member, however it is not intended to store any sensitive Server Member Information in its database, such as your join date (unless you explicitly ask to show this information).
+The service also have access to your presence as a Discord Server Member, however it is not intended to store any sensitive Server Member Information in its database.

 Your messages in any Discord server's channel with the service's presence (this **does not include** interactions) may be collected and processed for checking explicit inputs.
 I make this information very clear within the service's Source Code, available within this organization:
 - I do not store your messages.
 The service will only check for specific inputs to reply to you.